Food Allergy Action Plan

 If you completed an allergy blood test, ALL FOODS IN THE MODERATE OR AVOID CATEGORIES must be strictly avoided for 90 days, the lifespan of the antibodies.
 If you’re allergic to gluten or gliadin, avoid ALL gluten grains, even if other gluten grains are normal.
 Same with whey or casein, which require eliminating ALL cow dairy foods from the diet.
 BE A LABEL READER!!!
 After 90 days, re-introduce one reactive food on a ‘rotation basis’ every 3-4 days to identify any possible reaction until all are back in the diet.
 Some can bring back all allergic foods without reactions (see above symptoms), others need to avoid foods another month or so then try reintroduction again.
 Occasionally there are permanent’ allergies requiring lifetime avoidance.
 In the end, listen to your body and see how you feel.
 If in doubt, leave it out.
 ‘Mostly eliminating’ typically does not give good results.

 1) If you have many food allergies (over 10), you most likely have increased intestinal permeability, or ‘leaky gut syndrome’, causing larger food particles to enter the blood cause excessive immune response and reactivity, whether regularly eaten or not.
-There are specific protocols for addressing this and underlying causes that require an office or phone appointment.
+In my clinical experience, although there are tests more sensitive for leaky gut (zonulin antibodies, presence of zonulin in stool, etc), the combination panel food allergy test, when interpreted correctly, can essentially provide similar gut permeability information.
+There are specific protocols for addressing this and underlying causes that require an office, phone, or Zoom appointment.
 We are here to help complex cases, or simply guide you through the process if needed.
 Call or email us to schedule an appointment.

-2) I recommend a time-tested support we’ve used for years.
+2) Optional: I recommend a time-tested support we've used for years.
 It involves taking our AllerTox I and AllerTox II homeopathic remedies.
-It really helps the body to ‘reset’ and desensitize to certain foods, as well as environmental allergens.
+They often help the body to 'reset' and desensitize to both foods and environmental allergens.